nathan-uch/ajax-project/README.md

 * User can delete cities from their list
 * User can add notes to their cities
 * User can view and sort major cities
+* User can view map of current city

 ## Preview:
 ![ROAM](assets/demo.gif)